matthewjdenny/ContentStructure/README.md

 ## Example

 Here is some example code that will run the model an generate output on a toy dataset of 121 emails between 20 department managers.
-The `Create_Output()` function returns a list object that has the following members: `Cluster_Data` contains cluster level data including top words and mixing parameters (with standard errors) if applicable. `Actor_Data` contains actors level data (all of the `Auth_Attr` dataframe) plus average latent positions for each actor in each dimension (2 currently), for each cluster. `Token_Data` contains the counts of each token for each topic, along with the edge counts for that topic and the cluster assignment for it. `Vocabulary` simply holds the vocabulary as a vector for easy handling.
-We have found these aggregate level statistics to be helpful in further analysis.

     # set working directory and load the library
     setwd("~/Working/Directory/")